How Can We Help?

 10.1.3 Upon satisfactory completion of the in-service, employees shall be issued a Certificate of Completion.

-10.1.5 Trainings may be conducted by qualified and experienced unit members as available.
+10.1.5 Training may be conducted by qualified and experienced unit members as available.

 10.2 Training for Library Technical Assistants